-More and more end-users treat the Web browser as their operating system [17].
+More and more end-users treat the Web browser as their operating system [16].
 Besides reading the Web, they manage their personal correspondence via email, contribute to Wikipedia articles, or collaborate in online spreadsheets.
-The creation of Mashups [12] by combining Web-based services from different sources into a single application dedicated to a particular task, and the customization of existing Web applications like content management systems are other examples of end-user development that have become popular.
+The creation of Meshups [11] by combining Web-based services from different sources into a single application dedicated to a particular task, and the customization of existing Web applications like content management systems are other examples of end-user development that have become popular.

 Even though development support in these areas exists for restricted domains, usability and simplicity offered to the end-users are still lacking.
-One disadvantage of Webbased applications compared to their non-Web counterparts is that the Web programming model is still deprived of the rich capabilities that come with traditional desktop environments.
+One of the reasons why Webbased applications are inferior to their non-Web counterparts is that the Web programming model is still deprived of the rich capabilities that come with traditional desktop environments.

-In an effort to remedy this situation, we have designed and implemented Lively Fabrik, a rich Web-based end-user programming environment built on Lively Kernel [5] and based on Fabrik [6].
+In an effort to remedy this situation, we have designed and implemented Lively Fabrik, a rich Web-based end-user programming environment built on Lively Kernel [4] and based on Fabrik [5].
 Lively Fabrik is an environment that empowers end-users to interactively create their own dynamic Web applications from within their Web browser instantly and without the need to upload or download anything.